General Introduction to Ocean Accounts

 Beyond these headline indicators, decision-makers need information on specific relationships between human activities and the marine environment, including:

-1. They follow the Ocean Accounts Framework presented in this Technical Guidance.
+1. They follow the Ocean Accounts Framework presented in this Technical Guidance (introduced in §3.5).
 This means data from different agencies and domains are organised consistently, so you can compare across sectors, regions, and time periods without worrying about incompatible definitions or classifications.

-2. They are compatible with international statistical standards, in particular the System of National Accounts (SNA) and System of Environmental-Economic Accounting (SEEA).
-This means Ocean Accounts speak the same language as national economic accounts, so ocean data can be directly compared with GDP figures, trade statistics, and other official statistics that governments already use.
+2. They are compatible with international statistical standards, in particular the SNA and SEEA.
+This means ocean accounts speak the same language as national economic accounts, so ocean data can be directly compared with GDP figures, trade statistics, and other official statistics that governments already use.

 The framework covers marine and coastal areas within national jurisdictions (territorial waters, exclusive economic zones, continental shelves) and can be applied to particular areas within these zones (e.g., bays, protected areas).
 It is also applicable to activities functionally connected with but spatially separate from the ocean (e.g. nutrient pollution from inland agriculture), and to areas beyond national jurisdiction though with added conceptual challenges.